Bus bombing kills 18 Syrian troops, wounds dozens

-BEIRUT (AP) — A bus bombing on Thursday killed 18 Syrian soldiers in a Damascus suburb and wounded at least 27 others, Syria's state media reported citing a military source.
+BEIRUT (AP) — A bus bombing on Thursday killed 18 Syrian soldiers in a Damascus suburb and wounded at least 27 others, Syria's state media reported citing a military source, as fighting in the country's north picked up.

 Similar attacks over the past years have killed and wounded dozens of soldiers in government-held parts of the war-torn country.
 Last March, militants attacked a military bus near Palmyra in central Syria, killing 13 troops and wounding 18 others.